-A person affected by a UNDP-supported project?
-Mark "X" next to the answer that applies to you: Yes: No: 2.
-An authorized representative of an affected person of Mark "X" next to the answer that applies to you: or group?
-Yes: No:
+1. A person affected by a UNDP-supported project?
+Mark "X" next to the answer that applies to you: Yes: No:

+2. An authorized representative of an affected person or group?Mark "X" next to the answer that applies to you: Yes: No: